MicrosoftDocs/visualstudio-docs/docs/extensibility/internals/property-pages.md

  If properties are displayed for multiple objects and you change a value on a property page, all of the values for the objects are set to the new value even if they were initially different and the page was blank when an individual object's properties were displayed.

- There are two general types of **ProjectProperty Pages** dialog boxes available in [!INCLUDE[vsprvs](../../code-quality/includes/vsprvs_md.md)].
+ There are two general types of **ProjectProperty Pages** dialog boxes available in Visual Studio.
 In the first, for Visual Basic projects, for example, the property pages are displayed using a field format, as shown in the following screenshot.
 In the second, shown later in this section, the property page hosts a properties grid similar to that found in the Properties Window.

  ![Visual Basic Property Pages](../../extensibility/internals/media/vsvbproppages.gif "vsVBPropPages") Project Property Pages dialog box with field format and tree structure

  The tree structure in the Property Pages dialog box is not built using <xref:Microsoft.VisualStudio.Shell.Interop.IVsHierarchy>.
 The environment, based on the level name passed to it by the <xref:Microsoft.VisualStudio.OLE.Interop.ISpecifyPropertyPages> and the <xref:Microsoft.VisualStudio.Shell.Interop.IVsPropertyPage> interfaces, builds it.

- There are only two top-level categories available on [!INCLUDE[vsprvs](../../code-quality/includes/vsprvs_md.md)] Property pages:
+ There are only two top-level categories available on Visual Studio Property pages:

 - Common Properties, which displays configuration-independent information for the selected object or objects.
 As a result, when one of the Common Properties subcategories is selected, the Configuration, Platform, and Configuration Manager options across the top of the dialog box are not available.